CESNET/etlog/doc/notes.md

 The main purpose of putting apache in front of the application itself is authentication.
 Apache uses shibd module for authentication in czech identitity feredation [eduid.cz](eduid.cz).
-Http connections are automatically forced to https by apache.

 ### User setup